A computer with a padlock on the screenA computer with a padlock on the screen

 Another important aspect of data privacy is compliance with regulations such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
 These regulations require organizations to obtain explicit consent from individuals before collecting and processing their personal data, and to provide them with the right to access, delete, and correct their data.
 Failure to comply with these regulations can result in hefty fines and legal penalties.

-See also How to create study groups for CompTIA Project+ certification exam
+See also How to simulate network virtualization for VMware Certified Professional (VCP) certification exam

 Risks associated with unprotected data at rest